Wikilicious/pygmc/docs/index.rst

 PyGMC is a Python API for Geiger–Müller Counters (GMCs) / Geiger Counters.
 It has just one dependency (pyserial) and works on multiple operating
-systems: Windows, OSX, Linux, BSD.
+systems: Windows, OSX, Linux.
 PyGMC aims to be a minimalistic interface - lowering the installation requirements and allowing the user to build their own tools on top of a stable package.